YruamaLairba/rust-lv2-book/amp/Introduction.md

 This plugin is a simple example of a basic LV2 plugin with no additional features.
 It has audio ports which contain an array of float, and a control port which contains a single float.

 LV2 plugins are defined in two parts: code and data.
-The code is written in C, or any C compatible language such as C++.
+The code provides an interface to the host written in C, but it can be written in any C-compatible language.
 Static data is described separately in the human and machine friendly Turtle syntax.

 Generally, the goal is to keep code minimal, and describe as much as possible in the static data.
 There are several advantages to this approach: